sonictl/BibCheckPro/README.md

-## This project no longer under active development
-### It remains fully functional and maintenance is still completed

 Assistance with enhancements, feature requests and bug fixes are all very welcome!

-Any PR's will be reviewed promptly.
+Any Pull Rrequest will be reviewed promptly.

 ---